 Attachments

-Reflecting you understand technology is part of forming any online business partnership.
-A misstep of sending a 10M Power Point presentation they didn’t request.
+To display that you understand technology is part of forming an online business partnership.
+For example, a misstep such as sending a 10M PowerPoint presentation that your contact didn’t request.
 What if you fill up their inbox?
-What about their data a resources?
+What about their data resources?

-If they do not have Power Point, they wouldn’t be able open the file.
-It is wise to not assume your potential customers have the software or data allowance that you do.
+They probably won’t be able to open the file if they don’t have PowerPoint.
+It is wise not to assume your potential customers have the same software or data allowance as you.
 Ask first to confirm.

 Using Previous Email for New Correspondence

 You always want to start a new email for a new subject.
-Get in the habit of adding your contacts to your address book so you can start a new email with one click.
+Get in the habit of adding your contacts to your address book so you can create a new email with one click.

 Down Edit Your Replies